Siddhanth Thingalaya

-Siddhanth Thingalaya (born 3 January 1991) is an Indian track and field athlete from Mumbai who specializes in the 110 metre hurdles.
-He holds the current national record in 110 m hurdles with a time of 13.48 seconds, set at Altis Invitational Meet, USA in June 2017.
+Siddhanth Thingalaya (born 3 January 1991) is an Indian track and field athlete who specializes in the 110 m hurdles.

 Career

 Siddhanth started his athlete career while he was 11 years old.
 Started participating in inter-school events.
 His first success in 110 m hurdles came when he won the inter-university title at Kochi, in 2008.
 He followed it up with a Bronze medal at the 9th National Federation Cup junior athletics championship in Lucknow, with time of 14.69 seconds (99.0 cm hurdles).